-Pre-order "Mercy Works" at smarturl.it/mercyworks (out 11/03)
+Buy "Mercy Works" at smarturl.it/mercyworks

-The album, which was recorded in early 2017 with co-producer/engineer Josh Korody (Fucked Up, Dilly Dally), and mixed by Alex Newport (At The Drive-In, Death Cab For Cutie), is densely arranged, intricately written and performed with an uncommon earnestness.
-While the rough and ready post-punk and lo-fi early '90s indie influences present on the band’s first recordings still provide the foundation, there is a sense of scale on display in their swelling guitar figures and sweeping string arrangements (provided by Toronto musician Paul Erlichman) that is mirrored by the songwriting of dual lead vocalists Melanie St. Pierre and Neil Bednis.
-The real-life couple seek to represent lived experience in immense detail - engaging with a diverse palette of references, both musical and lyrical.
+Following the reverberating shout that was the band’s first EP, Casper Skulls debut full length, Mercy Works, (out now on Buzz) is a startlingly ambitious statement of intent.
+The album was recorded in early 2017 with co-producer/engineer Josh Korody (Fucked Up, Dilly Dally), and mixed by Alex Newport (At The Drive-In, Death Cab For Cutie).
+While the rough and ready post-punk and lo-fi early '90s indie influences present on the band’s first recordings still provide the foundation, there is a sense of scale on display in their swelling guitar figures and sweeping string arrangements (provided by Toronto musician Paul Erlichman).
+Each of the album’s 11 songs are densely arranged, intricately written and performed with an uncommon earnestness.

+Dual songwriters and vocalists Melanie St. Pierre and Neil Bednis seek to represent lived experience in immense detail, engaging with a diverse palette of references, both musical and lyrical.
 Whether drawing on the poetry of William Blake (“What’s That Good For”), the dystopian sci-fi of Philip K. Dick (“Colour of the Outside”), or ruminating on mortality and evolving personal/cultural legacies through Elvis Presley and Paul Simon's trips to Graceland (“You Can Call Me Allocator”), St. Pierre and Bednis collect pieces of the world around them and imbue them with new meaning as they attempt to understand their place in it.

+Swirling standout “I Stared at ‘Moses and the Burning Bush’” deals with the role of religion in experiences of grief, cleverly wrapped in a reference to a '80s pop artist Keith Haring.
 “I like the idea of exploring biblical imagery without necessarily picking sides,” says Bednis.
 “It’s rationed throughout the songs what my stance is, if I even have a stance.
 I find that religion can be therapeutic when people in your life die....(It) doesn’t necessarily need to be a sacred thing.”

-“We’re really only at the start of being a band,” St-Pierre agrees.
+“We’re really only at the start of being a band,” says St-Pierre agrees.
 “Our records don’t have to move mountains as long as we’re being true to our own ideas.
 We want to be a slow burning candle.”